Shippable/docs/sources/ci/send-notifications.md

 *  a build fails
 *  a previously failing build is now successful

 ## Basic configuration

 To configure notifications, follow the steps below:

-* If you're configuring Slack, Hipchat, or Webhook notifications, create an Account integration with your credentials, URL, etc.
+* If you're configuring Slack, Hipchat, or Webhook notifications, create an integration with your credentials, URL, etc.
 * Configure the `integrations` section of your **shippable.yml** to specify notification targets and filters

 ###1.
-Create an account integration
+Create an integration

 Please skip this section if you are configuring email or IRC notifications.

-For Slack, Hipchat, or Webhook, choose your provider and follow step for **Creating an Account Integration**:
+For Slack, Hipchat, or Webhook, choose your provider and follow step for **Creating an Integration**:
     * [Slack integration](/platform/integration/slackKey)
     * [Hipchat integration](/platform/integration/hipchatKey)
     * [Webhook integration](/platform/integration/webhook)